 At the time, it was a pretty revolutionary new idea and almost nobody was doing it.

 I still remember it vividly.
 The first time I opened my inbox and saw a VIDEO that someone had prepared and personalized just for me, it blew my freaking mind.

 As someone who was thoroughly accustomed to getting the same, boring, monotonous emails every day, I was AMAZED at the way this video email commanded my attention.

 The sender had called me out by name and talked for a few minutes, introducing himself and explaining his points to me.
 By the time I got to the end of the video, I felt like we were old friends!
 When I realized how impactful this video had been on me, I was instantly hooked.

 Why Video Emails?

 We’ve all gotten along with plain old text emails for decades now… so why introduce videos into the picture?

 I decided it was a good idea for my business (and personal life) because it allowed me to see and communicate so much more than the written word by itself.

-Have you ever heard about the study about verbal vs. non-verbal communication?
+Have you ever heard about the study of verbal vs. non-verbal communication?
 Back in 1971, Albert Mehrabian published a book called Silent Messages, in which concluded that people make assumptions about the credibility of others based on factors other than the words being spoken.

 The subjects of his psychological experiment assigned 55% of their assumptions to the speaker’s body language and another 38% to their tone of voice.
 Only 7% of their credibility assessment was based on the speaker’s actual words.